nicoschuele/rockpaperscissors/README.md

 ## Description

 This is a simple app that demonstrates 3 different ways to perform segue transitions.
+You can [get the app on the App Store](https://itunes.apple.com/us/app/ro-pa-sci/id1132586450?ls=1&mt=8) too.

 1. **Rock:** From code, without using Storyboard
 2. **Paper:** Mixed-mode between a manual Storyboard segue called from code